id12026/Techsophy-Coding-Test/README.md

 This tool helps patients to find suitable clinical trials based on their medical and demographic profiles.
 The system utilizes AI/ML techniques, including TF-IDF and cosine similarity, to rank and recommend clinical trials with relevance scoring.

+## Problem Statement:

+Build a tool that matches patients to relevant clinical trials based on eligibility criteria.

 ## Key Features

 - **Patient Profile Input**: Collects age, gender, city, medical conditions, medications, allergies, and lab results.